-- As the parent of a Black child, your engagement in your child's education is critical.
-If you have already developed a routine of recounting the school day beginning in kindergarten, it becomes even more important to maintain this ritual.
-(Ask your child: How was school today?
-What did you learn?
-Did you do anything special?
-Which activities were your most/least favourite?)
-Try to make it a conversation as opposed to a cross-examination.
-You are more likely to uncover any issues at school with this approach. - Get to know the teachers, the principal, the office secretary, and the other key personnel at the school.
+- Check in with the teacher throughout the school year.
+Don't wait for a problem to arise.
+Instead, develop a relationship with the teacher so that they come to you first if there is a problem.
+Regular check-ins with the teacher can also help to identify behavioural or other issues early on. - Get to know the teachers, the principal, the office secretary, and the other key personnel at the school.
 This helps them know that your child has an engaged and caring parent behind them.
-If school staff know you, they are more likely to call you when an issue arises. - You should make the habit of talking to the teacher regularly.
-It doesn't necessarily have to be about your child.
-For instance, you can ask the teacher: How are things going?
-How long have you been teaching?
-Do you love it?
-This lets the teacher know that you are involved in your child's education and will help them see your child as an individual.
-Ask the teacher how your child is doing in class.
-You can ask: Do they speak up?
-Do they get along with the other children?
-What can I do at home to continue their learning? - School performances that your child is involved in are all important activities that you should be aware of and try to attend.
+If school staff know you, they are more likely to call you when an issue arises. - School performances that your child is involved in are all important activities that you should be aware of and try to attend.
 If you are unable to attend, try to see if another family member or friend can go in your place. - Attend all parent-teacher meetings.
 If you aren't able to attend on the day or time scheduled, you can ask the teacher to arrange for another time.
 These meetings are a strong indication to the teacher of your interest in your child's education.
-It also gives the teacher the opportunity to discuss any issues or concerns they might have.

-- When you visit the classroom, look around to ensure that your child's identity is reflected in the classroom.
+It also gives the teacher the opportunity to discuss any issues or concerns they might have. - When you visit the classroom, look around to ensure that your child's identity is reflected in the classroom.
 Ask the teacher about the books, toys, and other materials that feature Black people. - Volunteer whenever possible by accompanying the class on a school trip, helping the class prepare for special celebrations, or lending a hand when needed.